fukurosan/Jhaystack/docs/advanced-search.md

 A few things to keep in mind in order to boost performance

 #### Limiting results
 Do you only need x amount of results?
 Set a result limit.
 This means Jhaystack can stop searching as soon as it has found enough matches.
+Note, though, that the limit will also be applied to inexact k retrieval.
+So, if you are using filters or full-text search you may need to play around with the number a bit.

 #### Filtering data
 If you know that there are certain values or properties that do not need to be evaluated then specifying filters for this can help speed things up.